-When the BMK sense module is first connected, the batteries need to be fully charged (i.e., SOC = 100%) at least once to establish a SOC reference point.
+When the BMK sense module is first connected, the batteries need to be taken through a full charge cycle at least once to establish a SOC reference point.
 After the batteries have reached 100% SOC and have discharged $\geq 0.5\%$ of the battery capacity setting, the charge efficiency value is recalculated and the AH in/out read-out resets to zero.